LucaVecchietti/Binary-Tree/README.md

 ```

 - `insert()' → for insert a new node
-- If a node is inserted in a position alredy occupied the privius node will be replaced
+- If a node is inserted in a position alredy occupied the previus node will be replaced
 - `push()` → for push the update to the children nodes
 - The push() function is used to manage the lazy propagation
 - `UpdateRange()` → for update all the elements in a given range